Michelin star restaurants in Cornwall

 It’s best to book early if you want to see why the Waitrose Good Food Guide, Harden’s, Cornwall Life Magazine and the AA food teams are all so impressed.
 The set and tasting menus offer incredibly good value for money too.

-The Square at Porthleven, PorthlevenThe Square at Porthleven, Porthleven
+The Square at Porthleven, Porthleven

 A typical whitewashed Cornish pub it may appear, but The Square’s central location also gives this restaurant something of a more exotic air, along the lines of an Italian piazza or even a Greek Plateia.

-With a laid-back bistro style vibe, a partially covered terrace is a practical touch that can help diners to make the most of Britain’s unpredictable maritime climate.
+With a laid-back bistro-style vibe, a partially covered terrace is a practical touch that can help diners to make the most of Britain’s unpredictable maritime climate.
 Children are welcome inside and out, so this is the ideal eatery for those holidaying as a family.
 Your pet pooch can even join you outdoors.

 The ever-changing menus begin with coffee and cake from 11am to dinner service until 9pm.
-Typical mains range from fish and chips to panko crumbed cauliflower curry or sirloin steak with a beef dripping and red wine dressing.
+Typical mains range from fish and chips to panko-crumbed cauliflower curry or sirloin steak with a beef dripping and red wine dressing.

-Porthminster Beach Café, St IvesPorthminster Cafe, Porthminster
+Porthminster Beach Café, St Ives

-If you’re seeking St Ives restaurants with Michelin star quality food, look no further than the Porthminster Beach Café.
+If you’re seeking St Ives restaurants with Michelin quality food, look no further than the Porthminster Beach Café.
 With sweeping views over the soft white sands, this Cornish eatery has a light-filled space with a cool coastal vibe.

 There is also a heated, enclosed terrace, so you can watch the brooding, moody skies during less clement weather while scoffing delicious, freshly prepared dishes; think crispy fried whole Cornish sole, Indonesian monkfish curry, and seasonal mushroom linguine to name a few options.
-With a clear conscience, too, some ingredients are sourced from the almost tropical kitchen garden on site, meaning they incur absolutely no food miles whatsoever.
+With a clear conscience, too, some ingredients are sourced from the almost tropical kitchen garden on-site, meaning they incur absolutely no food miles whatsoever.

 If this post has primed your senses for the ultimate West Country holiday, click the link to view our gorgeous collection of coastal and countryside cottages in Cornwall.